top of page

 Emily Taylor Rice is an artist and an educator with a BS and MA in Art Education.
 She holds an MFA in Print Media + Photography from Boston University College of Fine Arts.
 Her teaching experience includes art education both nationally and internationally.

 Rice has exhibited her work at Commonwealth Gallery, 808 Gallery, 1 Silber Way Gallery, Rough Walls Gallery, VanDernoot Gallery, Roberts Gallery, Piano Craft Gallery, and the Griffin Museum of Photography at Lafayette City Center, Boston, MA; American International School of Kuwait; Indiana New Growth Arts Festival, Kipp Gallery, Indiana, PA; the U.S. Capitol Building, Washington, DC; and internationally in Shanghai, China; Split, Croatia; and Kasterlee, Belgium.
 Her work is in the permanent collection of the Flemish Ministry of Culture in Belgium.
 Rice has curated and co-curated exhibitions in Boston, MA, and has juried art competitions including the YCIS Puxi Community Photography Competition in Shanghai, China.
 Her artist residencies include Anderson Ranch Arts Center in Snowmass Village, CO, and the Frans Masereel Center in Kasterlee, Belgium.
 Rice has garnered a variety of awards and honors for her scholarship.
-She is a United States National Art Award Winner and a 2024 recipient of the Esther B. and Albert S. Khan Award.
-Rice serves on the College Art Association’s Board of Directors and maintains a studio in Boston, Massachusetts.
+She is a United States National Art Award Winner and a 2024 recipient of the Esther B. and Albert S. Khan Career Entry Award Fund.
+Rice serves on the College Art Association’s Board of Directors as an Emerging Professional and maintains a studio near Pittsburgh, Pennsylvania.

 bottom of page